Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14c-presets.md

 # Chapter 14c: The Preset System

 Transcription is just the first step.
 Often you need the output formatted for a specific purpose: an AI prompt, an email, personal notes.
-The preset system lets you define reusable output formats that transform raw transcripts into polished, purpose-specific text.
+The preset system lets you define reusable output formats that transform raw transcripts into clean, purpose-specific text.

 ## What Are Presets?

-A preset is a named configuration that tells the polisher *how* to transform your transcript.
+A preset is a named configuration that tells the post-processor *how* to transform your transcript.
 Each preset contains:

 1. **Description**: What this preset is for
 2. **Prompt**: System prompt for the LLM
-3. **Overrides** (optional): Different polisher or model
+3. **Overrides** (optional): Different post-processor or model

 **Example**: The `email` preset transforms rambling voice notes into concise emails.
 The `ai-prompt` preset cleans up voice input for pasting into AI assistants.